 FAQs on Growing Rhubarb in Containers

 Got questions about how to grow rhubarb in containers?
-Check out our frequently asked questions about rhubarb growing in pots, or ask us in the comments.
+Check out our frequently asked questions about how to grow rhubarb in pots, or ask us in the comments.

 Yes.
 You can easily grow rhubarb in a tub, container or pot.
 Rhubarb will last for years in the right environment and if your garden is small, or you are growing edible plants in a yard or patio, then growing rhubarb in a pot is a great way to make the best use of space and also grow some of this tasty plant!